Koi Palace Dim Sum Daly City Review

 Koi Palace Food Picks:

-Sugar Egg Puff ($4.80) – A signature dessert here with powered sugar on top.
+Sugar Egg Puff ($4.95) – A signature dessert here with powered sugar on top.
 Crunchy and fresh out of fryer.
 A must, so save room for it or just order it first!
+These are freshly made, so do not order them until you are ready for dessert.

 Spinach dumpling ($3.80) featured a sticky glutinous wrapper along with some nice fresh shrimp inside.
 A nice change from the usual shrimp version.